JoshC-Working/Quantitative_Trading_LSTM/README.md

 </ol>

-Also, we are going to implement RSI indicator on determining the time to stark a long/short position.<br>
+Also, we are going to implement RSI indicator on determining the time to start a long/short position.<br>
 It is because noise in time series data is unpredictable, no matter how accurate our models are.
-So we decide to use RSI to minimize the risk of buying/selling.
+So we decide to use RSI to minimize the risk.

 ## Method of Price Prediction